yanivpaz/certifications/AWS_sec.md

 Create custom rules using Guard Custom Policy that evaluates whether your AWS resources comply with the rule.

+trigger :
+- periodic ( 1/3/6/12/24 hours)
+- when configuration changes
+( all changes , resources , tags - any resource)

 ## SSO
 Enable SSO for AWS accounts / applications ( ie - Jenkins )
 Identity source can be AWS SSO / Active directory/ External identity provider